metriccoders/metriccoders_notebooks/README.md

 ## Description
 This repository contains Python notebooks and programs focused on Machine Learning, Natural Language Processing and Artificial Intelligence.
 It is designed to provide hands-on experience and demonstrate the practical applications of various Machine Learning algorithms.

+## Target 5000 Notebooks
+The target to reach 5000 notebooks (especially in sklearn or scikit learn library) is on track.
+Look at the scikitlearn folder in this repository for the same.

 ## Table of Contents
 1. [Installation](#installation)
 2. [Contributing](#contributing)